89 days ago

 Early next week, an early Christmas treat, I bought for myself, arrives here at the Welsh Hovel.
-That is to say my gift is two, four foot long, wooden boxes which I plan to fill with sand in which to store surplus carrots, of which I have many, for winter usage.
+My gift is two, four foot long, wooden boxes which I plan to fill with sand in which to store surplus carrots, of which I have many, for winter usage.
 When the shops run out and you are all starving, bring me your gold and I can supply not only beans but carrots.
 I should, however, say that my carrots get uglier by the day.

 The cooking apples from the tree on the lane down to the Welsh Hovel have been dropping for weeks.
 But now those edible apples in both the old and new orchards are also ripening fast and thus every few days I find myself making another jar of stewed apples and cinnamon to store in the fridge.